mediaexplorer74/TraeToDo/README.md

 ## Known problems
 - Deepseek can't remember previous posts (sometimes or all times… idk yet)
 - Some Deepseek's answers are empty (free plan limits?)
-- XAML simplifications (no ai bubble aligment to left, for examle, and bad ui theme)
+- XAML simplifications (no ai bubble aligment to left, for example, and bad ui theme)

 ## ToDo
 - Support markdown/rich text in responses